shivasurya1999/MrGreen-JekyllTheme/_posts/2023-05-03-Agent_motion.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_Agent_Motion
-title: "Agent motion prediction using a hybrid RNN-CNN model"
+title: "Agent Motion Prediction using Deep Learning for Autonomous Navigation"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml